 You walk into a coffee shop, order your go-to coffee, give them your name, and step to the side.
 As you wait, you pull out your phone and open an app.
 Which app do you tap?

-If you're like 800 million other Americans (as of Sept 2017), you likely open Instagram, scroll down the feed and double-tap a few pictures until you hear your name called and you're returned to reality - and a much-needed dose of caffiene.
+If you're like millions of Americans, you likely open Instagram, scroll down the feed and double-tap a few pictures until you hear your name called and you're returned to reality - and a much-needed dose of caffeine.

 Instagram is a highly-visual platform that has become a key player in the B2C category and it's grown to work well for the pet industry also.

 Believe it or not, it's also a great place to tell your brand story and connect with your customers on a personal level.
 On Instagram, users have the power to be introduced to their new favorite pet brand (like yours!), partner with pet influencers, share pet stories, encourage product interaction, and more.

 If you're not already on the platform, what are you waiting for?